Tolsi/waves-vrf-lottery/README.md

 # Scheme of the lottery

-To start the lottery, you need to create a ed25519 public and private keys (you can use `create-keys` tool from this package), select the height of the Waves block in the future, the signature of which will participate in the lottery.
+To start the lottery, you need to create a ed25519 public and private keys (you can use `create-keys` tool from this package), select the height of the Waves block in the future (you can use `waves-height-tools` tool from this package), the signature of which will participate in the lottery.
 In addition to the conditions for participation in the draw, you need to publicly declare the public key and the height that participants will use in the future for verification.
-At the time of summing up the results, the lottery organizer creates a list of participants, adds the block signature at a pre-selected height (saves it as a 'provable file'), selects the winners and creates a 'proof' bytes strings).
+At the time of summing up the results, the lottery organizer creates a list of participants (you can use `outgoing-waves-tx-recipients` or `retweets-parser` tool from this package or create an array of participants manually), adds the block signature at a pre-selected height (saves it as a 'provable file'), selects the winners (using `pick-winner` tool from this package) and creates a 'proof' bytes strings).
 When announcing the results, the organizer publishes the 'provable file' (list of participants and the block signature) and 'proof'.
-Using the public key published at the beginning of the lottery, 'provable file' and 'proof', anyone can check the winners, the presence of himself in the list of participants and the impartiality of the organizer.
+Using the public key published at the beginning of the lottery, 'provable file' and 'proof', anyone can check the winners (using `verify-winner` tool from this package), the presence of himself in the list of participants and the impartiality of the organizer.

 Since the lottery organizer cannot predict the block signature in the future, he cannot know in advance the pseudo-random value that will be involved in the lottery.
 Only the miner of the block in the future may in theory know his signature in advance, but he does not have the private key of the lottery organizer to manipulate it to win the contest, so he does not know how the signature affects the winners.